 Read more about our philosophy here.

 Founding Director and Principal Designer Megan Norgate is an Interior Designer, Permaculture Designer and a Sustainable Design Consultant.
 Megan has a Bachelor degree in Creative Arts (Sculpture and Filmmaking) from Melbourne University/ Victorian College of the Arts and an Associate Degree in Interior Design and Decorating from RMIT.
 Megan trained as a Permaculture Designer and Teacher with Milkwood Permaculture; and as a Home Sustainability Assessor with EcoMaster.
 With a previous professional background in Set Decorating/ Art direction for film and TV, Megan is interested in reinterpreting existing environments and objects in innovative ways.
 She has a holistic design approach that integrates the built, interior and ecological environments and has developed a design framework for her own practice based in the Permaculture design ethics and principles.
 In the last 14 years Megan has worked with over 80 households to transform their living environments.
 Megan speaks and writes regularly on sustainable design topics for various publications, has developed and taught sustainable and ethical design electives at the School of Architecture and Design RMIT, and is endlessly curious about using design as a tool for ecological resilience and social change.

 Emma Byrnes heads up our in-house creative branding - telling the world about what we do with her beautiful photographs and marketing/communications skills.

-BNE is affiliated with the Design Insitute of Australia and The Alternative Technology Association and works with a like minded collaborative team of building designers, landscapers, photographers, builders, trades and craftspeople.
+BNE works with an ever expanding like minded collaborative team of architects, draftspersons, landscapers, photographers, builders, trades and craftspeople.

 Our design studio is located at the Big Bang Studio overlooking Merri Creek in Northcote.
 BNE acknowledges the traditional custodians of the land on which we are located, the Wurundjeri People of the Kulin Nation.

 To contact us please send us an email.